ckodser/Scholar-PDF-Reader-with-TTS/README.md

 # TODO
-1) Add markdown/next lines to the AI answers.
 2) Adjusting reading speed, UI, backend, etc.
 3) Add go to the reading part
 4) Save the Voices in a local/S3